cysouw/diathesis/text/c02_structure.md

 #### Promoted object exchange {#sec:intro-promoted-object-exchange}

 There are also two different kinds of object exchange with promotion, namely the ~~joined meronym~~ and the ~~parted meronym~~ object exchange.
 These two kinds of object exchange correlate with the intensity of the promotion.
 A minor promotion manifests a joined-meronym object exchange, while a more extreme form of promotion expresses a parted-meronym object exchange.
-Basically, these diatheses are reversals of the two object exchanges discussed in the previous section.
+Basically, these diatheses are reversals of the two demoted object exchanges discussed in the previous section.

 The ~~joined meronym~~ object exchange occurs with less extreme promotions ('net one step up').
 This is illustrated here with the diathesis from *nähen* 'to sew' to *festnähen* 'to fixate by sewing' [@next].
 The original object role *Bluse* 'blouse' [@next a] turns into an optional *an* prepositional phrase [@next b,c].
 This part of the chain is an antipassive diathesis ~~[OBJ › ADJ]~~, i.e. 'two steps down'.
 At the same time a new object role *Knopf* 'button' is introduced.
 This role cannot be expressed in the construction before the diathesis [@next a].
-So, that part of the chain is an objective diathesis ~~[Ø › OBJ]~~, i.e. 'three steps up'.
+So, this part of the chain is an objective diathesis ~~[Ø › OBJ]~~, i.e. 'three steps up'.
 The promotion is larger than the demotion, so the whole diathesis overall is a promotion, although a minor one, i.e. 'net one step up'.
 As predicted for promotions, the new object *Knopf* semantically is a meronymic part of the original object *Bluse*.
 Further, in accordance with the promotion being minor, the verb *nähen* describes a situation in which the new object *Knopf* is physically connected to the holonymic *Bluse*.
-In summary, the new object is a 'joined meronym'.
+In summary, the new object is a joined meronym.

 ::: ex
 ~~Promoted object exchange (joined meronym) [Ø › OBJ › ADJ]~~